PanayiotisLouca/Gut_Microbiome_in_CR_Neoplasia/README.md

   ## Citation
   If you use this code, please cite:
   Louca, P. et al. (2025). *Gut Microbiome Dynamics in Colorectal Neoplasia: Associations Across Disease Trajectory and Adenomatous, Serrated, and Sessile Serrated Polyp Subtypes*.
-[DOI: To be updated]
+[10.1136/gutjnl-2025-337478]